Singapore to make fight against drugs a 'national priority': Shanmugam

 Quoting figures from the Central Narcotics Bureau (CNB), he said more than 3.5 kg and 4,000 tablets of new psychoactive substances have been seized in the past two years.
 These have been falsely marketed as legal and safe, he added.

-Youths also think that drugs are cool, and cannabis is non-addictive, he noted.
+Some youths also think that drugs are "cool", he noted.
 “There is a certain perception glamourised through media outside this country, that drugs are cool and cannabis is non-addictive.
 And if we are not careful, they can become our next generation of abusers,” the minister said.

 He also observed that a new group of Singaporeans are trying drugs, where last year, 40 per cent of those arrested for abuse in Singapore were less than 30 years old.
 “They are students, professionals, people who are well-educated, with good jobs,” he said.